20prince12/jntuh-marks-analytics/README.md

-Result report web application by scrapping data from university result website.
+Shows analytics of Results in single page by scraping data from source website.
 <a href="https://jntuhcgpa.ml">Link</a>